 With the initial announcement earlier this year, Disney+ confirmed it is set to launch in the US on 12 November, 2019, for US$6.99 a month.
 This is cheaper than Netflix’s US pricing, so it’s clear that it’s a big move for Disney to launch a truly competitive video streaming service to rival Netflix.
 In the US, customers have access to a special bundle with Disney+, ESPN+ and Hulu for US$12.99 per month (not available in Australia or NZ).

 As part of the global roll out, Australia has been named as one of the lucky four countries outside of the US to receive access to the Disney+ platform in 2019.
-Australia now has access to Disney+ as of November 19, 2019, and it costs AU$8.99 per month (or $89.99 for a year, which works out to be around $7.50 per month, or a 16.6% saving).
+Australia now has access to Disney+ as of November 19, 2019, and it costs AU$11.99 per month (or $119.99 for a year).
 This is a bit cheaper than the basic plans for both Stan and Netflix.
 Disney Plus first launched in The Netherlands on 12 September, then in Canada and the US on 12 November, followed by Australia and New Zealand on 19 November, rolling out to more countries in the following two years.
 It’s also worth noting that at this point the monthly or annual prices are the only subscriptions on offer, rather than the tiered subscription format that other platforms, like Netflix and Stan follow.
-This means that at the time of launch, the $8.99 AUD monthly price (or $89.99 annual price) is all you will need to pay for full access to Disney+.

 What will I get with a Disney+ subscription?